 I can relate.
 When I first entered college, marriage was not on my to-do list.
 I was simply looking for that first girlfriend.
 (Remember?)

 But what God had in mind for Adam wasn’t a girlfriend.
-It was a spouse.
+It was a wife.

 It wasn’t a friend-with-benefits.
 It was a friend that sticks closer than a brother.

 It wasn’t a one-night stand.
 It was one man and one woman becoming one flesh for one lifetime.

 It wasn’t a “roommate” to help pay the bills and warm his bed.
 It was a life mate to help him grow in wholeness and holiness.

 Is that what you want?
 Or just the romance and the sex?

 When I look back at my “lonely” years I see now, I didn’t exactly want to be married.
 I wanted to be “in love.”
 Actually, what I wanted was a girl to be in love with me.
 And maybe even a series of them.
 Maybe more than one at a time.

 And when I consider my desire for all those ladies to fall in love with me, I realize that more than I wanted to be loved, I wanted to be desired.
 No. I wanted to be needed.
 Desperately.

 More than I wanted to be welcomed into someone’s arms, I wanted to be worshiped.